wp-plugins/basic-comment-quicktags/readme.txt

 == Upgrade Notice ==

 = 1.5 =
-As of bbpress 2.1, this plugin will no longer be needed.
-It has been coded to degrade nicely.
+This plugin no longer supports bbPress, in preparation for bbPress 2.1

 = 1.1 =
 Please visit your <em>Discussion Settings</em> page and check the box to turn on the plugin.